muratk3n/thirdwave/en/README.md

 ---

 *Ride Along* 👍.
 That part where IC corners a guy and he gets scared starts singing "mamasay mamasa mamakusa".
-That was really funny..
+It was funny..

 ---